biicode/docs/c++/examples/freeglut.rst

 4. Build and run
 ----------------

 Now it is time to see the result of the previous steps.
-You can both build and run your main file with the ``bii cpp:run`` command.
-If you only want to build it, just use ``bii cpp:build``.
+You can build your main file with the ``bii cpp:run`` command and and run the executable inside the bin folder.

 .. code-block:: bash

-   $ bii cpp:run
+   $ bii cpp:build
+   $ cd bin
+   $ #run your executable

 **That's it!** You should see a new window named "My World", containing a single white sphere in its center.
 Just like this!:

 .. image:: /_static/img/sphere_freeglut.png

 If you experience any difficulties during the coding process, or get any errors during the program execution, visit `our forum <http://forum.biicode.com/>`_ and feel free to ask any questions.
-You can also refer to the :ref:`C/C++ FAQs <faqs_cpp>` and check if your problem is solved there.